Joanna-YJA/DvD_Dev/README.md

 #### Solution Overview
 * Drone flies form start location to edge of field
-* Then it spirals inwards towards the last seen location of target drone
+* Then it spirals inwards towards the last seen location of the object of interest
 *  As the same time, the drone's camera covers the area on the ground
 *  If there are building/obstacles at any point of the path, it will avoid them